idvorkin/idvorkin.github.io/_d/grandmother.md

 ### Judgment vs Curiosity

 Judgment throws ups barriers and causes us to hide the truth.
-Curisoity is gentle and helps us find what is going on.
+Curiosity is gentle and helps us find what is going on.

 ### Compassionate Consequences